How to Effectively Memorize Words in a Foreign Language: 5 Foolproof Techniques

 Your memory is kind of like a muscle.
-You need to exercise it regularly so it stays strong.
-The more you flex it, the more powerful it’ll become.
 With the right strategies, plus consistent hard work, you’ll be able to memorize foreign language vocabulary efficiently and long-term.

 How Your Brain Stores New Words